Dan6erbond/boat-app/README.md

 ### Running the App

 To run all the services with Docker Compose, run the `docker compose up --build` command which will use the [`docker-compose.yml`](./docker-compose.yml) file to start the services and expose the API on port 8080 as well as the frontend on port 3000.
+Launch the app at http://localhost:3000/.

 ## Architecture